 Want to invest in a startup but having trouble getting access?
 At Fund Wisdom, we believe innovative wealth-building investments should be accessed by all.
-Returns for alternative assets like private equity have outperformed the stock market through the greater risk profile.
-Below we showcase investment opportunities in early-stage companies with the goal to help you produce higher returns, lower fees, and reduced risk.
+Returns for alternative assets like equity ownership in startups have outperformed the stock market through the greater risk profile.
+We showcase investment opportunities in early-stage companies with the goal to help you produce higher returns, lower fees, and reduced risk.
 Review our curated list of leading-edge alternative investment platforms and companies listing across each platform and let us know about your experience.

 In the United States, you must be wealthy in order to invest in most startup offerings.
 This is where the term "private" in private equity comes from.
 The measure of wealth is defined by the Securities and Exchange Commission (SEC) as a net worth of $1 million excluding a primary residence.
 Their other measure of wealth is an annual income of $200,000 for the past two years (if single, for married couples it’s $300,000).
 If you hit one of these thresholds you would qualify as an accredited investor.
 More detail on accredited investors can be found on our Investor Type section.

 Times are changing with the democratization of private equity.
-Several regulatory and market changes allow for greater access to these historically private offerings.
-As alternative assets become increasingly democratized, non-accredited investors can capitalize on access to private equity.
-The Jumpstart Our Business Start-ups (JOBS) Act’s Title III and IV requirements enable non-accredited investors to purchase shares in private companies through equity funding portals.
+Several regulatory and market changes now allow for greater access to these historically private offerings.
+The Jumpstart Our Business Start-ups (JOBS) Act’s Title III and IV enable non-accredited investors to purchase shares in private companies through equity funding portals.

-Non-accredited offerings must adhere to SEC legislation including Regulation D which restricts private securities deals.
-Below are the different options founders can chose from in structuring their offering and you to be aware of:
+Non-accredited offerings must adhere to SEC legislation like Regulation D and A which restricts private securities deals.
+Below are a few of the different classifications founders can chose from in structuring their offering and you to be aware of:

 The proliferation of financial technology is contributing to the extinction of inefficient marketing practices, excessive distribution pricing, and archaic information delivery.
 Non-accredited investors can efficiently and cost-effectively access curated leading-edge alternative investment liquidity.
 There are a lot of online platforms, and at Fund Wisdom we’ll help you take advantage of this paradigm shift.
 If you decide to participate in the market let us know in the comments below or reach out as we look to share experiences whether they are good or bad.